-I'm using Yukon Gold potatoes in this recipe.
+I’m using Yukon Gold potatoes in this recipe.
 Russet or red potatoes would also work, or any combination of them.
 I peel my potatoes, but feel free to leave the peels on if you like.
-Cut the potatoes into about 1 ½ in chunks.
+Cut the potatoes into about 1 ½ inch chunks.
 Place them in a steamer basket and steam them until they are very tender, about 15 minutes.
 The potatoes should be so soft that there is no resistance when you poke a fork or knife into them.

 According to Chef Bravo, steaming the potatoes retains more of the potato flavor.
 Boiling the potatoes in water gives them a watered down flavor.

 The other tip I learned from Chef Bravo is to warm the milk before adding it to the potatoes.
 The potatoes must remain hot when mashing, or they will become gummy.
 Nobody wants gummy mashed potatoes!